 Jesus knew what he was saying and what his claims signified.
 Likewise, the Jews, who knew the law thoroughly, also knew what he was claiming.
 By calling himself the Son of God, he claimed deity.
 This is evident from the following verses in which he claimed the attributes of God: power to raise the dead and to give life to whomever he chooses (Jn 5:21, 25-26, 28); and authority to judge each and every person who ever lived (Jn 5:22, 27, 29), so that the Father and the Son may receive equal honour (Jn 5:23).
 When he says “the Son can do nothing of himself, but what he seeth the Father do” (Jn 5:19), he is not saying he is less than God.
 He indicated that despite his equality with God as second Person of the Trinity, he subordinated himself to the Father in order to complete the mission for which he had been sent, as I pointed out in Philippians chapter 2.
 He shows his equality with God – which means he is God, as the Jews correctly concluded – and that he is separate from the Father.
 John earlier stated it succinctly: “In the beginning was the Word, and the Word was with God, and the Word was God….And the Word was made flesh, and dwelt among us” (John 1:1, 14).

 It is also significant that Jesus made this same claim after his arrest and interrogation by the Jews.
-Matthew tells us: “…the high priest answered and said unto him, I adjure thee by the living God, that thou tell us whether thou be the Christ, the Son of God.
-Jesus saith unto him, Thou hast said: nevertheless ye shall see the Son of man sitting on the right hand of power, and coming in the clouds of heaven.
+Matthew tells us: “And the high priest answered and said unto him, I adjure thee by the living God, that thou tell us whether thou be the Christ, the Son of God.
+Jesus saith unto him, Thou hast said: nevertheless I say unto you, Hereafter shall ye see the Son of man sitting on the right hand of power, and coming in the clouds of heaven.
 Then the high priest rent his clothes, saying, He hath spoken blasphemy; what further need have we of witnesses? behold, now ye have heard his blasphemy.
 What think ye?
 They answered and said, He is guilty of death” (Matt 26:63-67).

 So again, Jesus claimed equality with God, not only by claiming the title “Son of God” but also “Son of Man”, a reference to Daniel 7:9-14.
 And he was consequently sentenced to death for blasphemy.
 These titles signify his equality with God (Son of God) and his subordination to God (Son of Man).